tsouche/learn-docker/tutorial.md

 ```
 Run `docker-machine ls` to verify that `myvm1` is now the active machine, as indicated by the asterisk next to it:
 ```
-$ docker-machine ls
+tuto@laptop:~$ docker-machine ls
 NAME    ACTIVE   DRIVER       STATE     URL                         SWARM   DOCKER        ERRORS myvm1   *        virtualbox   Running   tcp://192.168.99.100:2376           v19.03.5
 myvm2   -        virtualbox   Running   tcp://192.168.99.101:2376           v19.03.5
 myvm3   -        virtualbox   Running   tcp://192.168.99.102:2376           v19.03.5
 ```

 #### Deploy the app on the swarm manager

-Now that you have myvm1, you can use its powers as a swarm manager to deploy your app by using the same docker stack deploy command you used in part 3 to `myvm1`, and your local copy of `docker-compose.yml`.
+Now that you have `myvm1`, you can use its powers as a swarm manager to deploy your app by using the same `docker stack deploy` command you used in part 3 to `myvm1`, and your local copy of `docker-compose.yml`.
 This command may take a few seconds to complete and the deployment takes some time to be available.

 Use the `docker service ps <service_name>` command on a swarm manager to verify that all services have been redeployed.
 You are connected to myvm1 by means of the docker-machine shell